Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ---
 layout: post
-title: Review of 'My Tested ASP.NET' for ASP.NET Core
+title: First Look at 'My Tested ASP.NET' for ASP.NET Core
-hidden: true
-wip: true
 ---

 I was recently contacted by [Ivaylo Kenov](https://www.linkedin.com/in/kenov) asking if I could take the time to review his new [fluent testing framework](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc) for [ASP.NET Core MVC](http://www.asp.net/).
 I hadn't come across any of Ivaylo's work before, but tend to enjoy evaluating new technologies and frameworks so decided to share my review.